What we do

 At Psychology and Health you will undergo an initial assessment and the course of therapy will be explained to you.
 As well as cognitive and behavioural therapy techniques, other therapeutic approaches, including Tinnitus Retraining Therapy and Sound therapy, are also employed as treatment strategies, depending on the specific characteristics and needs of individual clients.
 The goal of therapy is not to 'cure' the tinnitus but to reduce the distress it causes and to reach the stage where tinnitus is less of a problem to you and to reach a point where your awareness of the tinnitus sound is reduced.
 To read more about tinnitus and hyperacusis click here.

-Psychologists may also assist individuals suffering from less common conditions associated with sound including fear of sound, sometimes referred to as 'phonophobia', and dislike of particular sounds, sometimes referred to as 'misophonia'.
-For more information on these, click here.eatment, misophonia help, misophonia cure misophonia information, misophonia cure, misophonia information, misophonia cure, misophonia treatment, misophonia help
+Psychologists may also assist individuals suffering from less common conditions associated with sound such as the fear of sound, sometimes referred to as 'phonophobia'.
+For more information , click here.eatment, misophonia help, misophonia cure misophonia information, misophonia cure, misophonia information, misophonia cure, misophonia treatment, misophonia help